|

 A We

-have our own fleet of Royal Enfield Bullets...350 and 500cc,
+have our own fleet of Royal Enfield Bullets 500cc

 which we use on our Indian, Nepal and Bhutan tours.
-These
+These bikes are exclusively used for our tours only.
+All fuel, maintenance and servicing is included and the bikes are comprehensively insured.

-In Vietnam & Bali, Government
+In Vietnam & Bali the Government

 regulations do not allow us to own motor bikes.
 However,